Aumeeb/react-sophia/README.md

 # React-Sophia

-React-Sophia is a object state trace plugin which promotes development speed when you are debugging & logging varibles.
+React-Sophia is a visualization plugin of javascript object trace which promotes development speed when you are debugging & logging varibles. and it will provide other amazing features that is on the way!

-To provide a editable & visualizable plugin to display sourceData from Servers or Users were inputted which can embed browser window when you are developping.
+# Features

+Easy to update & maintain & restore Your ReactHookState by TypeScript data type inference

+# Installing

+npm install react-sophia

-# Supported Framework : React✔ , Vue, Angular
+# Supported Framework : React

 # Supported Languages : JavaScript, TypeScript

+# Example